en flag +1 214 306 68 37

 • Conduct a couple of interviews with developers, ask for code samples.

 • Initiate a small test project.
-We, for example, offer our customers a free test run.
+We, for example, offer our clients a free test run.

 • Ask the provider to provide an offer for your project.
 Examine the way they break up tasks, incorporate Project Management, Quality Assurance.
 Other important matters are the warranty period, possibility of further support and maintenance.